- Soft Skills

 -

 Self-management.
-This is the ability to manage your emotions effectively and communicate them appropriately.
-Self-management also entails your ability to be self-motivated and work towards your goals with integrity, optimism, and resiliency.
+This refers to effectively managing your emotions and communicating them appropriately.
+Self-management also encompasses being self-motivated and pursuing your goals with integrity, optimism, and resilience.

 -